NasmMachineAssembly/Damage1337-NotSkidcraftLOL-Paster-Ratter/README.md

 **AND NOW THE ICING ON TOP**

-Here's the first piece of evidence. **NotSkidCraftLol** is also a paster and a ratter involved with Damage.
+Here's the first piece of evidence.
 This below is a picture taken in a vc where damage is screensharing the webcam of one of his victims.
 Faces have been covered to protect the victim.
 ![alt text](https://media.discordapp.net/attachments/991891661296775218/1051572446911807618/image.png?width=854&height=683)

 Here's a pic from one of his released sources where he accidentally leaked his rat lol.